ajmalik56/AI-Medicine-Recognition-System/README.md

 2. **Run the Docker Container**
    - Start the Docker container by running the following command.
 Adjust the port mapping as needed:
-     ```
-     docker run -p 5000:5000 kalyan45/movierecommend-app
-     ```
-     This command launches the project within a Docker container.

 3. **Access the Project**
    - Open a web browser or the appropriate client to access the project.<br>